 The sector has historically called upon international workers to fill roles such as driver and warehouse operatives.
-This has resulted in a diverse workforce that encompasses individuals from different nationalities, ethnicities, and cultures.
+This has resulted in a diverse workforce that encompasses individuals from different nationalities, ethnicities, and cultures of employees working in this sector.

 According to the research by Prologis UK (2023), 12% of the logistics, warehousing, and supply chain workers in the UK are non-native English speakers.
 Evidencing the sector's accommodation of individuals from different backgrounds, this statistic highlights the logistics sector's contribution to promoting diversity and inclusion in the workplace.